cwaitt/Latex-Workshop/sections/figures.md

 Like tables, inserting figures can be somewhat tediuos, but in my opinion is much easier the Microsoft Word (or related products).
 Before we begin, we will need to add some figures to our folder to use in our LaTeX document.
 On the GitHub page, I have included a folder called [examples/inserting_figures](/examples/inserting_figures).
 Dowload the images onto your local machine, and upload them to the 'images' folder on your LaTeX project manager.

+## Learning Objectives
+1. Uplaod images to Overleaf

+2. Inserting images in Overleaf

+3. Formating and resizing the figure

 ## Inserting Figures
 Similar to tables, LaTeX will try to put the figure where it thinks it should go, so we will overridde LaTeX's "thinking" and force it to a specific location with the `[h]` option.
 Simply put, when you are ready to add a figure you simply would type:

 ```
 \newpage

 \section{Figures}

 To add Figure \ref{fig:overleaf} to your document, you only need to type \textbackslash includegraphics\{\} and then the path to the graphic.